jhonleoh/ElevenLabs/SECURITY.md

 3. **Request Flow**:
    - Client makes a request to `/api/generate-voice` (our own endpoint)
-   - The request is redirected (via Netlify redirects) to the serverless function
+   - The request is redirected to the serverless function
    - The serverless function securely adds the API key and forwards the request to ElevenLabs
    - The response is passed back to the client